sud0x0/SUD0x0/_posts/2022-08-26-How-I-use-my-simple-framework-to-understand-the-world-of-information-systems-security.md

 All these subdomains are interconnected.
 That means one domain's output can be an input for any other domain.
 Some of the areas, such as "Information Systems Risk Management" and "Governance", go beyond the information systems security architecture.
 Thus, they are also connected to the enterprise architecture.
 One example is that a workplace hazard that could lead to an injury to an employee is not connected to information systems risk management directly.
 But it is a risk and must be managed.

 I do not intend to write a lot of information about these subdomains in this article.
-But I would like to introduce each domain.
+But I would like to introduce each subdomain.

 <br>